 - The months indicated on the T2202 are for each whole or part month in the calendar year you were enrolled as a full-time or part-time student.

-- For part-time status, you must attend at least three consecutive weeks for at least 12 hours of instruction per month.
+- For part-time status, you must attend at least three consecutive weeks for at least 12 hours of instruction per month to receive a T2202.

 Saskatchewan Graduate Retention Program

 The provincial government Graduate Retention Program (GRP) provides a rebate up to $20,000 of tuition fees paid by eligible graduates who live in Saskatchewan and who file a Saskatchewan income tax return.

 If Saskatchewan Polytechnic has your SIN by February 1, it applies to GRP on your behalf as a graduate of an eligible program.
 The provincial government may follow up and contact you by email.
 If your SIN is not provided by February 1, you must apply on your own behalf.

 Frequently asked questions (FAQs)